BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/SupportedFileFormats/MiscFileFormats.md

 + Nodes/Triangles from Surfacemesh
 + CSV File of Field Values

-Please take a look at each of the various filters that read or write those files for notes on each type of file.
+Please take a look at each of the various filters that read or write these files for notes on each type of file.